jfhbrook/PSeudo/README.md

 ### Licensing

-This project is hosted with a permissive MIT license.
+This project is hosted with a permissive MIT/Expat license.